Unity-Technologies/com.unity.cinecast.sample-wildwest/README.md

 **This project requires access to Cinecast beta.
 Go to [Cinecast product page](https://unity.com/pages/cinecast) for more information.**

-This sample showcases all the basic functionalities of Cinecast, it acts as a suggestion of how Cinecast SDK could be implemented into a game.
+This sample showcases all the basic functionalities of Cinecast.
+It acts as a suggestion of how Cinecast SDK could be implemented into a game.

 Features: